 Here are some examples of how different insects feed.

-There are small amounts of nitrogenous nutrients in the plant solutions, and the froghopper nymph uses this as food in the foam, until the nymph molts and emerges as an adult.
-Once they leave the foam, the adults feed less often and the foam dries up.
+There are small amounts of nitrogenous nutrients in the plant solutions, and the froghopper nymph uses this as food in the foam until the nymph molts and emerges as an adult.
+Once they leave the foam, the adults feed less often, and the foam dries up.

-Wasps feed on nectar and other liquid food, such as the juices from rotting fruit or on the honeydew left behind by the cabbage aphid.
+Wasps feed on nectar and other liquid food, such as the juices from rotting fruit or the honeydew left behind by the cabbage aphid.

-The white-lined sphinx moth is also known as the hummingbird moth as they hover in front of the flow, extracting all the nectar before moving onto the next flower.
+The white-lined sphinx moth is also known as the hummingbird moth as they hover in front of the flow, extracting all the nectar before moving on to the next flower.

 Dragonflies do not suck their food but use their jaws to bite.
 They outfly their prey and then deliver a few bits to kill them.
 Dragonflies feed on other insects and even smaller dragonflies.

 Dragonflies, more significantly, live in water and will eat almost anything smaller than themselves.
 Larger dragonfly larvae are also known to eat small fish.
 The larvae live underwater, undergoing a series of molts as they age.
 Once the final skin splits, the adult dragonfly emerges.